mihailozepina/n8n-nodes-aimfox/README.md

 This node supports the following operations:

 ### Account
+- **Get Account Limits**: Get the interaction limits for a specific account
 - **List Accounts**: List all accounts in the workspace
+- **Set Account Limits**: Update the weekly interaction limits for an account

 ### Blacklist
-- **List Blacklisted Accounts**: List all blacklisted accounts in the workspace
+- **Add Companies to Blacklist**: Add multiple LinkedIn companies to the blacklist
 - **Add Profile to Blacklist**: Add profile to the blacklist using the profile URN
+- **List Blacklisted Companies**: List all blacklisted LinkedIn companies in the workspace
+- **List Blacklisted Profiles**: List all blacklisted profiles in the workspace
+- **Remove Company From Blacklist**: Remove a LinkedIn company from the blacklist using the company URN
 - **Remove Profile From Blacklist**: Remove profile from the blacklist using the profile URN

 ### Campaign
 - **Add Profile to Campaign**: Add profile to the selected campaign
 - **Add Profile to Campaign with Custom Variables**: Add profile to the selected campaign with custom variables
+- **Create Campaign**: Create a new Aimfox campaign
 - **Get Campaign**: Get a specific campaign by ID
 - **List Campaigns**: List all campaigns in the workspace
 - **Pause**: Pause a running campaign
+- **Remove Profile From Campaign**: Remove a profile from the selected campaign using URN or public identifier
 - **Resume**: Resume a paused campaign

 ### Conversation